Demographics of Cardiff: Identity

+Industry

 Religion

 Since 1922 Cardiff has included the suburban cathedral City of Llandaff, whose bishop is also Archbishop of Wales since 2002.
 There is also a Roman Catholic cathedral in the city.
 Since 1916 Cardiff has been the seat of a Catholic archbishop, but there appears to have been a fall in the estimated Catholic population, with estimated numbers in 2006 being around 25,000 less than in 1980.
 Likewise, the Jewish population of the city also appears to have fallen—there are two synagogues in Cardiff, one in Cyncoed and one in Moira Terrace, as opposed to seven at the turn of the 20th century.
 There are a significant number of nonconformist chapels, an early-20th century Greek Orthodox church and 11 mosques.
 In the 2001 census 66.9% of Cardiff's population described itself as Christian, a percentage point below the Welsh and UK averages.

 In the 2001 census Cardiff's Muslim population stood at 3.7%, above the UK average (2.7%) and significantly above the Welsh average.
 Cardiff has one of the longest-established Muslim populations in the UK, started by Yemeni sailors who settled in the city during the 19th century.
 The first mosque in the UK (on the site of what is now known as the Al-Manar Islamic Centre) opened in 1860 in the Cathays district of Cardiff.
 Cardiff is now home to over 11,000 Muslims from many different nationalities and backgrounds, nearly 52 per cent of the Welsh Muslim population.

 The oldest of the non-Christian communities in Wales is Judaism.
 Jews were not permitted to live in Wales between the 1290 Edict of Expulsion—given by Edward I of England—and the seventeenth century.
 A Welsh Jewish community was re-established in the eighteenth century.
 There was once a fairly substantial Jewish population in South Wales, most of which has disappeared.
 The modern community is centred in the Cardiff United Synagogue.

 The proportion of Cardiff residents declaring themselves to be Hindu, Sikh and Jewish were all considerably higher than the Welsh averages, but less than the UK figures.
 The city has been home to a sizeable Hindu community since Indian immigrants settled there during the 1950s and 1960s.
 The first Hindu temple in the city was opened in Grangetown on 6 April 1979 on the site of an abandoned printing press (which itself was the former site of a synagogue).
 The 25th anniversary of the temple's founding was celebrated in September 2007 with a parade of over 3000 people through the city centre, including Hindus from across the United Kingdom and members of Cardiff's other religious communities.
 Today, there are over 2000 Hindus in Cardiff, worshiping at three temples across the city.

 In the 2001 census, 18.8% of the city's population stated they had no religion, while 8.6% did not state a religion.